Bodigrim/logict/README.md

 into the capabilities of logic programming and the `logict` package.
 The `logict` package provides additional functionality such as:

- * fair conjunction and disjunction, which can help with potentially infinite sets of inputs
+ * Fair conjunction and disjunction, which can help with potentially infinite sets of inputs.

  * A `LogicT` monad stack that lets logic operations be performed along with other monadic actions (e.g. if the parents sample was